neel-doshi-sky/oop_kata/src/uk/sky/kata/carDealershipOOP/README.md

 - `this method needs to return a type of ResponseBase`
 - `must take 2 parameters, a Car object and the car database which is of type List<Car>`

+Now create a folder inside service called impl, this will house the implementation of our interfaces.

 Once these methods have been abstracted, please create a new file inside the service->impl folder called CarServiceImpl and using what you have learnt, implement your car service interface!
 This is where you will write the logic for the methods you wrote earlier!
-In here, once you have implemented all your methods, lets write the logic for them:
+In here, once you have implemented all your methods using the intellij shortcut, lets write the logic for them:
 4) For the create method, add the car to the database, and return an CreateResponse object containing the car, and a success message
 5) For the list, return an ListResponse object containing all the cars in the database with a success message
 6) For delete, loop through the cars and delete the car from the list, return a ResponseBase object with a success message